billhu0/billhu-hexo-blog/source/_posts/06_hexo.md

 ## Preamble

-Maybe you want to have your own website and your own blog, but don't want to spend money maintaining a server, or don't have enough energy to start from the beginning making a website?
+Maybe you want to have your own website and your own blog, but don't want to start from the beginning?
 Well, you can build your blog with  `hexo`  and  `github pages` , just like how this tutorial is published, which is completely free and easy to use!

 Follow these steps, and you can have your own blog!
 This is also how this blog is created.

 ## Step 1.
 Install  `node.js` and  `git`

-On macOS, `git` should be preinstalled as long as you have XCode downloaded, while `node.js` can be installed with `brew`:
+On macOS, `git` should be preinstalled as long as you have Xcode downloaded, while `nodejs` can be installed with `brew`:
 ```shell
 brew install node
 ```